-New Vassar Street Residence Hall121 and 169 Vassar Street, Cambridge, MA
+Vassar Street Residence Hall, Building W46121 and 169 Vassar Street, Cambridge, MA

 Enhancement of life and learning

-MIT is in the design phase for a new undergraduate residence hall on Vassar Street that will open up the West Campus and provide students with a central residential location.
+MIT is constructing a new undergraduate residence hall on Vassar Street that will open up the West Campus and provide students with a central residential location.

 Themes and priorities